matty-roses/meansofproduction/media/currency_plan.md

 The library is willing to buy them for $110 dollars, which the outside provider pays to the library.
 The library then takes their debit tokens back.

+## Token exchanges
+### Labor to external (foreign trade)
+Labor tokens should be the only ones which are directly transferable to ETH

+The library should designate an amount of ETH/stable coin which is available for purchase by labor token

+_this should be far less than the amount of value the total labor token pool represents_, this is how much labor (and capital) the library socialist society is willing to export.
+Market mechanisms can work on the price from there

+#### example
+- The library marks $100 of stable coin as available for purchase, with a total labor coin supply of 1000 MOPL
+- Person A, who has 10 MOPT, wants to trade these for dollars to buy video games
+- Person B has 3 MOPT and wants to trade to dollars as well
+- Person A bids 1 MOPT for $50
+- Person B bids 2 MOPT for $50, etc
+- auction ends at Person A buying $50 for 4 MOPT
+- MOPT goes back to library, stable coin is transferred to Person A

+#### Question -
+should labor go through the library for safety, or be allowed to transfer? if to transfer, can we do ensure they can ONLY transfer to wallets with a MOP membership token?